lawrie/MuraxArduino/README.md

 The Blackice SD card can be accessed using the SD library.
 It is currently set up to use software SPI, with pins SCK = 10, SS = 11, MOSI = 13 and MISO = 8.
 The first 3 correspond to the switches on the Blackice II board, and the switches must be in the OFF (inward) position for the SD card to work.
 Pin 8 is button 1, so this must not be used when the SD card is in use.

-The Examples/SD/Cardinfo example can be used to test the SD card with a FAT32 card in the slot.
+The Arduino Examples/SD/Cardinfo example can be used to test the SD card with a FAT32 card in the slot.
 The chip select pin should be changed to 11 and the button pin to 9.

 ### Libraries